Gabe-Alvess/LibraryAppDiagrams/sequence/sequence-diagrams.md

     user -> menu : borrow book without login activate user
     activate menu
-    menu -> user : you must be logged in deactivate menu else user is logged in
+    menu -> user : erro! you must be logged in to borrow deactivate menu else user is logged in
     user -> menu : borrow book with login